Realistic Expectations for our Conventional Thyroid Appointments

 Podcast Links:

-What NOT to Expect from our Conventional Doctor Appointments
+What NOT to Expect from Our Conventional Doctor Appointments

 #1: Stop expecting your doctor to intuit what's going on with your health.

 Hard Truth: Your doctor can’t intuit what's going on with your health.
 There is no crystal ball inside that medical bag, and becoming a medical medium is not a specialty taught in med school.
-That high level of education does not mean that your doc is always right!
+That high level of education does not mean that your doctor is always right!

 Here's what to do instead:

-- Keep health notes and communicate clearly with your doctor.
-Have a few questions or bullet points prepared, prior to your appointment, in order of highest priority to lowest.
+• Keep health notes and communicate clearly with your doctor.
+Have a few questions or bullet points prepared prior to your appointment in order of highest priority to lowest.
 If you keep these notes on your phone, you'll always have them with you!

-- Understand the time demands most doctors are under.
+• Understand the time demands most doctors are under.
 Most primary care physicians are seeing 20 to 30 patients a day, and the average patient visit is only 20 minutes.
 Remember that it's not a therapy session or a social event, and try to keep the conversation medically relevant and to the point.

 Further Reading: How to Find a Good Thyroid Doctor